Srushti325/JAVA/README.md

-# Java Practice and Data Structures Repository
+# Java Data Structures Repository

 Welcome to the **Java** repository!
 This project is a collection of Java programs and code snippets that cover fundamental and advanced topics in Java programming, including: